Maracondaa/linearObservers/README.md

 The Prewhitening observer is an extension of the Non-Prewhitening observer.
 It considers both the image and the noise power spectrum to calculate the observer response.
 - image: The reconstructed image.
+- target_mean: The first-order statistic (mean) of the target signal
+- background_mean: The first-order statistic (mean) of the background
+- background_variance: The second-order statistic (variance) of the target signal
+- noise_mean: The first-order statistic (mean) of the noise
-- noise_power_spectrum: The power spectrum of the noise.
+- noise_variance: The second-order statistic (variance) of the noise

 ### 4. Hotelling Observer:
 The Hotelling observer is commonly used in medical imaging.
-It uses the inverse covariance matrix of the background.
+It uses both first- and second-order statistics of the signal, background and noise.
-- image: The flattened reconstructed image.
+- image: The reconstructed image.
+- target_mean: The first-order statistic (mean) of the target signal
+- target_variance: The second-order statistic (variance) of the background
+- background_mean: The first-order statistic (mean) of the background
+- background_variance: The second-order statistic (variance) of the target signal
+- noise_mean: The first-order statistic (mean) of the noise
-- covariance_matrix: The covariance matrix of the background.
+- noise_variance: The second-order statistic (variance) of the noise

 ## Creation of synthetic test images:
-To be able to test the observers synthetic images are created by first creating a White Gaussian Background, adding an optional disk-shaped target and then adding Gaussian noise.
+To be able to test the observers synthetic images are created by first creating a White Gaussian Background, adding an optional disk-shaped target and then adding white Gaussian noise.
 The result is given as a matrix.

 ## Assumptions:
-First- and second-order statistics of the target signal, the background and tne noise are known.
+First- and second-order statistics of the target signal, the background and the noise are known.